sunny9x/EzSnap/README.md

 You can either use the compiled version (.exe) in releases or use the Python version by downloading the dependencies in the requirements.txt file first.

 ## About
-EzSnap is a script I made because I was bored and after I saw bad generators.
+EzSnap is a script I made because I was bored and after I saw a trash generator made by clipsender (after he saw my generator he immediately modified his like a fucking skid btw lmfao).
 I know it's not perfect and that's why I will take into account all your suggestions!

 <p align="center">
     <img alt="GitHub repo stars" src="https://img.shields.io/github/stars/TurfuFrogy/EzSnap?style=for-the-badge&logo=stylelint&color=gold">